-In this blog post, we’ll give several tips you can use to automate sales on your online jewelry store.
+In this blog post, we’ll give you several tips to automate sales on your online jewelry store.
 Automation can be defined as to how far you can bring a lead down the sales funnel without any human interaction.
 We’ve listed below the top 5 tips that will push your leads as far as possible down the sales funnel!

 360-Degree Jewelry Product Photography